 Parents: Pointer x Border Collie mix

-The Pointer and Border Collie product the versatile Border Point hybrid.
-As expected, they come with a sturdy frame and a work ethic that few dogs can match.
+The combination of the Pointer and Border Collie produces the versatile Border Point hybrid.
+They tend to come with a sturdy frame and a work ethic that few dogs can match.
+Again, both dogs were bred to be working dogs.

 Because the Pointer is from the pointer dog breed group, the hybrid is a skilled hunter, ideal for tracking small game.
 In addition, they usually inherit the herding instincts of the Border Collie, making them great herders too.